Kitchen cabinet doors and panels

 Framed cabinets could have insert doors or overlay doors.
-The latter can be typically seen on Chinese cabinets or other cheap alternatives, wheres framed cabinets with insert doors is the most expensive type of cabinetry on the market.
+The overlay doors can be typically seen on Chinese cabinets or other cheap alternatives, wheres framed cabinets with inset doors is the most expensive type of cabinetry on the market.

-Frameless kitchen cabinets do not have a frame glues to the cabinet box.
-A typical framelss cabinet is a box and doors with euro style hinges + side panels.
+Frameless kitchen cabinets do not have a frame glued to the cabinet box.
+A typical frameless cabinet is a box and doors with euro style hinges + side panels.

 It's not that one is better then the other - it's just 2 completely different styles.

 You can read my resent blog post about frameless vs framed kitchen cabinets.

 I mostly work in Toronto and Oakville, and also service Hamilton, Burlington, Vaughan, and GTA.

 Custom Kitchen Cabinets

 What makes a high-quality Kitchen?